-DETAILED ITINERAY OF 19 DAYS KENYA BIRD AND WILDLIFE PHOTOGRAPHY TOUR
+DETAILED ITINERARY OF 19 DAYS KENYA BIRD AND WILDLIFE PHOTOGRAPHY TOUR

-After an early morning breakfast, we go birdwatching in Nairobi National Park.
+After early morning breakfast, we go birdwatching in Nairobi National Park.

 Nairobi National Park has a diverse avifauna with a checklist of over 520 bird species.
 One of the eight species of Kenya Mountains Endemic Bird Areas, 27 species of the 94 Somali–Masai biome, and 25 species of the 67 African Highlands biome that occur in Kenya, have been recorded in the area.
 Migrating Lesser Falcons roost at the site in large numbers (Over 5,000 individuals have been recorded at a time), and the park’s substantial area of undisturbed grassland is of great importance for species such as the restricted-range Jackson’s Widowbird, which breeds here regularly after good rains.
-The globally threatened Corncrake, Madagascar Pond-Heron, Lesser Kestrel, Corncrake, Jackson’s Widowbird, Red-throated Tit and the near threatened Shoebill Stork and Basra Reed Warbler have both been spotted.
+The globally threatened Corncrake, Madagascar Pond-Heron, Lesser Kestrel, Corncrake, Jackson’s Widowbird, Red-throated Tit and the near threatened Shoebill Stork, and Basra Reed Warbler has been recorded here.
 We look out for those unique species.

-DAY 4 Kenya Birding Wildlife Photography Tour: Birding To Mount Kenya National Park – Kenya Birding Tours
+DAY 4 Kenya Birding Photography Tour: Birding To Mount Kenya National Park – Kenya Birding Tours

-DAY 5 Kenya Birding Wildlife Photography Tour: Whole Day Birding Mount Kenya National Park – Kenya Safaris
+DAY 5 Kenya Birding Photography Tour: Whole Day Birding Mount Kenya National Park – Kenya Safaris

 We look out for more species possibly missed the previous day.

-DAY 6 Kenya Birding Wildlife Photography Tour: Bird Safari to Lake Naivasha Ramsar Site of Kenya
+DAY 6 Kenya Birding Photography Tour: Bird Safari to Lake Naivasha Ramsar Site of Kenya

 After breakfast, we bird to the shallow freshwater lake with fringing Acacia woodland – Lake Naivasha Ramsar site (the second site listed by Kenya as a Wetland of International Importance under the Ramsar Convention).
 Naivasha’s water is supplied by the permanent Malewa and Gilgil, plus the seasonal Karati rivers which all drain the Aberdare Mountains along with substantial ground-water seepage.
 The lake has no surface outlet.
 It is thought that a combination of underground outflow and sedimentation of salts keeps the lake fresh, unlike other endorheic lakes in the eastern Rift Valley.